Greene Vardiman Black: Career

 In addition to developing a standard for cavity preparations, Black also experimented with various mixtures of amalgam.
 After years of experimentation, Black published his balanced amalgam formula in 1895.
 This formula and its variations quickly became the gold standard and would remain such for almost 70 years.
-Black’s son, Arthur continued the legacy of his father, continuing dental research, gaining academic and political support for the importance of the sciences in dental education, and making university education mandatory for dentists.

 Black was the second Dean of Northwestern University Dental School, where his portrait hung until the school's closure in 2001.

+Honors

+Black is considered the father of modern dentistry.
 His statue can be found at the very southern edge of Chicago's Lincoln Park, at North Avenue, facing down Astor Street.
 He was also inducted in the International Hall of Fame of Dentistry of the Pierre Fauchard Academy on February 25, 1995.

+Personal life

+Black died from pernicious anemia on his farm in Jacksonville, Illinois on August 31, 1915, at the age of 79 years.

+Black’s son, Arthur continued dental research, gaining academic and political support for the importance of the sciences in dental education, and making university education mandatory for dentists.